Call for Help

 Domestic violence is often shocking, but a victim needs someone to believe what he or she is telling them.

 Be prepared to offer choices a victim can use now or later, whichever is the best time for him or her.
 Know where else he or she can turn for help.
-A good option is to share your local crisis line number or the Iowa Domestic Violence Hotline (1-800-942-0333).
+A good option is to share a local crisis line number or Children & Families of Iowa's Toll Free Domestic Violence Hotline (1-800-942-0333).

 Offer validating and supportive phrases such as "You're a good mother," and "You are able to juggle so many things in your family."